Chart Color Schemes

 The level of residential development activity in Yorkeys Knob is very low in comparison to the average area assessed nationally by AreaSearch

-Yorkeys Knob averaged around 14 new dwelling approvals per year.
-Between FY21 and FY25, approximately 71 homes were approved, with an additional 2 approved in FY26 so far.
-On average, 0.6 new residents arrived per new home over the past five financial years, indicating that supply is meeting or exceeding demand.
+Yorkeys Knob averaged around 14 new dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
+Between FY-21 and FY-25, approximately 71 homes were approved, with an additional 2 approved in FY-26.
+This averages out to about 0.6 new residents arriving per new home over the past five financial years, indicating that new supply is meeting or exceeding demand.

-The average construction value of new properties was $506,000.
-There have been $59,000 in commercial approvals this financial year.
-Compared to Rest of Qld, Yorkeys Knob shows approximately 68% of the construction activity per person and ranks among the 6th percentile nationally for buyer choices.
-New development consists of 12.0% standalone homes and 88.0% attached dwellings.
-The estimated population per dwelling approval is 5816 people.
+The average construction value of these properties is $506,000, which is higher than regional norms due to quality-focused development.
+In FY-26, there have been $59,000 in commercial approvals, reflecting the area's residential nature.
+Comparatively, Yorkeys Knob shows approximately 69% of the construction activity per person compared to the Rest of Qld and ranks among the 6th percentile nationally for housing choices.
+This limited choice supports demand for existing properties.
+The current development consists of 12.0% standalone homes and 88.0% attached dwellings, a shift from the current housing mix of 37.0% houses.

 Frequently Asked Questions - Development